Cykelero/tasklemon/README.md

 To use Tasklemon, write a script and save it into a file, then execute it by running `lemon your-script.js`.
 At runtime, Tasklemon exposes its entry points to your script, so you don't have to import anything.
 It also wraps all your code in an `async` function call, so that you can `await` promises wherever.

+### Shebang and runtime pinning

+When you run a script for the first time, Tasklemon will insert a shebang line at the top, which serves two purposes:

+- If the script has the proper permissions, it becomes executable itself.
-Optionally, you can add the `#!/usr/bin/env lemon` shebang to the very top of your script, and make it executable using `chmod u+x your-script.js`.
-You'll then be able to directly invoke the script on the command&nbsp;line, without calling `lemon`.
+	Apply the permissions using `chmod u+x your-script.js`, and you will be able to execute the script by running `./your-script.js` directly.
+- The shebang contains the current version number of Tasklemon: this makes sure your script can be properly executed by future versions of the runtime.

 ## Learning